FenrirUnbound/flipit/README.md

 # flipit

 A module that allows you to use feature flags (also known as feature flipping) in Node.js.

+You can enable/disable features programmatically or via an external configuration file.
+Any changes to the configuration file will update the module without requiring a restart.

 ## Configuration File